Knowing that politicians keep all their promises, I vaguely remember something of a “one-stop agency”? Has this come true or is it only another hoax?

 The same goes for you – as long as your child normally lives in Germany and you want to raise and/or actively participate in raising him here.

-I just read sponsoring a job by the employer?
+I just read about employers sponsoring a job.
 Does this mean that the employer must first bribe the officials so that I can get the job?

 No, no bribing.
 Nice idea though!
 Whenever applying for a job, by law, no employer is ever obliged to pay any fees.
 Not the employer, but the employee, is the debtor, to pay the official fees for a residence permit allowing employment.
 Of course, this does not mean, that the employer may not cover these fees on behalf of the employee.
 However, when an employer needs to produce all the paperwork for to you to apply, then that would come close to a “job sponsoring”.
-This paperwork comes in the form of: a job description, draft labor contract and written proof of attempts where that the employer has vainly tried to find a non-foreign person able to fill the position before hiring you.
+This paperwork comes in the form of: a job description and employment contract.